[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1539: Maritime history: Orellan's voyage down the Amazon River.

-his map of the world.
-He adopts the view of Magellan, that about the
+the world.
+He adopts the view of Magellan, that about the area of

-area of Tierra del Fuego is a large land mass, a southern continent
+Tierra del Fuego is a large land mass, a southern continent of

 1537: Maritime history: Pedro Nunes discovers the Loxodrome.